Nurturing the minds and hearts of the next generation on safari

 On a recent spring break, The Barrett family from New York City descended into our care in Kenya and immediately felt at home.
 Oraine Barrett, fashion model and my personal trainer for twelve years, his wife Melanie and their two young girls, ages six and eight, were on their very first trip to Africa and going on safari.

-This trip was as much a dream for me as it was for them.
+This family trip was as much a dream for me as it was for them.
 Over the years, Oraine and I have often compared life in NYC as immigrants hailing from Zimbabwe and Jamaica, sharing the challenges, joys, opportunities and aches for our home land and our people.
 As with all our guests, I wanted him and his young family to feel the deep pull to my people, the absolute awe at the beauty and the dizzy feeling of falling in love with life that being in the wild offers up.

 Oraine summed up their journey beautifully: “When people go on these trips, they immediately think of the animals and of safari.
 For us, it was more than that.
 It was the whole picture.
 The people came first, the ROAR AFRICA team, the Segera team, the villagers, and the way they all made us feel.
 Africa is the land of all lands.”